O2-CH4/About_Me/README.md

 - Also did a similar small document on the topic of Mathematical Modeling in order to introduce myself to some Julia implementations

-## 4) Education
+### 4) Education

 - College Stanislas
 - **Grad-skipped one year**
 - Rochebelle High School International Program (IB)
 - B.A Multidisciplinary (Laval University)
 - M.S Artificial Intelligence (Transfering to UdeM)
-      - 7 graduate courses already completed
+      - 7 graduate courses already completed at Ulaval (GPA: 3.57/4.33)
+            - Information Theory
+            - Design & Simulation of Intelligent Systems for the 4.0 Industry
+            - 3D Perception for Autonomous Vehicules
+            - Reinforcement Learning
+            - Natural Language Processing
+            - Machine learning
+            - Bioinstrumentation & Biomedical Microsystems
+      - 2 currently following at UdeM (GPA: _ )
+            - Theoretical Principles of Deep Learning
+            - Quantum Computing